 All information presented in this plan must remain aligned to legislation, laws, rules and regulations from federal, state, local and institutional governance.
-This Plan is subject to change in order to maintain compliance with Internal a) Eligibility Criteria for Application to Participate

-Revenue Service, Social Security Administration, and ERISA rules and regulations.
+This Plan is subject to change in order to maintain compliance with Internal Revenue Service, Social Security Administration, and ERISA rules and regulations.